Landing at Anzac Cove: South

 At 15:30, the two battalions of the Turkish 77th Infantry Regiment were in position, and with the 27th Infantry they counter-attacked again.
 At 15:30 and at 16:45 McCay, now under severe pressure, requested reinforcements.
 The second time he was informed there was only one uninvolved battalion left, the 4th, and Bridges was keeping them in reserve until more troops from the New Zealand and Australian Division had been landed.
-McCay then spoke to Bridges direct and informed him the situation was desperate and if not reinforced the Turks would get behind him.
+McCay then spoke to Bridges directly and informed him that the situation was desperate and if not reinforced the Turks would get behind him.
 At 17:00, Bridges released the 4th Battalion to McCay who sent them to the south forming on the left of the 8th Battalion along Bolton's Ridge.
 They arrived just in time to help counter Turkish probing attacks, by the 27th Infantry Regiment, from the south.

 At 17:20, McCay signalled Bridges that large numbers of unwounded men were leaving the battlefield and heading for the beaches.
 This was followed by Maclagan asking for urgent artillery fire support, onto Gun Ridge, as his left was under a heavy attack and at 18:16 Owen reported the left flank was "rapidly" being forced to retire.
 At dusk, Maclagan made his way to Bridges headquarters and when asked for his opinion replied "It's touch and go.
 If the Turks come on in mass formation ...
 I don't think anything can stop them."
 As it got dark the Turkish artillery ceased firing, and although small arms fire continued on both sides, the effects were limited when firing blind.
 Darkness also provided the opportunity to start digging more substantial trenches and to resupply the troops with water and ammunition.